zhacatomn/tictactoe-govtech/README.md

 ## Running Development

-If you wish to run development, some extra steps have to be taken.and Infrastructure Decisions
+If you wish to run development, some extra steps have to be taken.

-### Summary

-The front-end interface design was designed purposely to help users with poor vision.
-Design decisions in

 First, we need to re-configure the `.env` file on the server side.
 Edit the `server/.env` file on the server side to the following: